-In the 1980s if you had blonde hair and blue eyes you could easily step off the plane and walk into an English teaching position and make huge bucks.
-Things have changed somewhat since then.
-In this blog I will provide you with an overview of what it is like to Teach English in Japan today.
+In this blog post I will provide you with an overview of what it is like to Teach English in Japan today.
 This will include the types of teaching jobs available and the necessary qualifications to get a job.
-I also cover how you can find a teaching job, how much money you might make plus provide contacts for finding a job.
+I also cover how you can find a teaching job, how much money you might make plus, provide contacts for finding a job.
+I also cover the visas allowing you to live and work in Japan.
+These include the work permit and the Japan working holiday visa.

 Best time to find a job teaching English in Japan?

 As gaijin continue to enter and leave Japan this means there is a constant demand for people to teach English in Japan.
 In fact there are about 8,000 English language schools with around 65,000 people teaching English in Japan at this time.
 Teaching English is big business in Japan and great news if this is your plan.
-However, the academic year begins in the first week of April so if you are looking for a contract you are best to look in March, even earlier.
-Though you will find that English conversation schools recruit English teachers throughout the year.

 Where are the English Teaching Jobs in Japan?

-Teaching English Jobs can be found all over Japan as there are schools everywhere.
+Teaching English Jobs in Japan can be found all over Japan as there are schools everywhere.
 However, there is a concentration of English Language schools in the major cities.
 This is something you might want to consider before choosing to apply for a job.
 Would you want to live in the hustle and bustle of Tokyo or prefer to live in the countryside.
 Either way, there are jobs available.

 Qualifications Required to Teach English in Japan?